 We’ve set targets to support this, especially for construction projects over $10 million.
 These targets are part of the Skills, Training and Diversity in Construction Plan.

-We’re committed to working with Aboriginal-owned businesses through our Aboriginal Participation Strategy.
+We’re committed to working with Aboriginal-owned businesses through our Aboriginal participation strategy.
 This sets clear goals to better support Aboriginal businesses.

 Since launching the strategy, our spending with Aboriginal businesses has steadily grown.
 This is part of our wider efforts to support Aboriginal community initiatives.